rikbosch/PowerUp/Readme.markdown

 ## How to Integrate Into a Project

-So for most deployments, only 4 things need to be created:
+For most deployments, only 4 things need to be created:

 1. A Nant script, describing how to build and what files are to be contained in the package.
 2. A plain text file with a list of configuration settings per environment
 3. A set of templates (typically web.configs) with placeholders for the defined settings
 4. A Powershell file, to be executed on the destination machine

 # FAQs